Appointments during COVID-19

 For Video Calls - please click the link below:-

-In keeping with Government guidelines we aim to allow access to a health professional, either face-to-face or on the telephone, within 48hrs.
+In keeping with Government guidelines we aim to allow access to a health professional within 48hrs.
 We guarantee to see patients with urgent problems on the same day, if the patient considers this to be necessary.

 For fairness to all patients, appointments are for 10 minutes per patient.
 If you think you may need a longer appointment, please ask the Receptionist for a double appointment or make a further appointment to come back.

 Our telephone lines remain open continuously from 8am - 6pm.

 Surgeries are held between the hours of 8.20am - 12.30pm and 2.00pm - 5.30pm, Monday to Friday (Tel: 01224 562888).

 We also offer Extended Hours consulting on 1-2 days a week with GPs as follows:

 5.30 - 6.00pm - face-to-face appointments

 6.00 - 6.30pm - telephone consultations ( only certain GPs)

 All consultations are by appointment, which can be made by telephone or in person during normal surgery hours.
 Please book well in advance for routine appointments.
 If possible, try to avoid Mondays for routine appointments as this is the busiest day of the week for patients who need to be seen with acute illnesses.